LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [How to Interview at Amazon - Leadership](https://www.linkedin.com/pulse/how-interview-amazon-leadership-david-anderson) - by David Anderson.
 Takeaway: Though framed according to the activity of interviewing at Amazon and the company's principles, this detailed and thought-provoking article also provides insights on ideas on growing a team/tech organization; building a culture of customer-focused leaders; and much more.

+- [How to Make Executive Hires at Your Startup](https://thinkgrowth.org/how-to-make-executive-hires-at-your-startup-5531d8cb770d) - by Steve Blank.
+Takeaway: "Know whether you’re hiring for search or execution.
+Show the job requirements visually as a pie chart.
+Prioritize each requirement by the width of the pie.
+Show your assessment of each candidate’s competencies by the length of the slices.
+Now with the data in front of you, the conversation about hiring can start."

 - [How We Hire, Shapes Tech.](https://medium.com/@lennymarkus/how-we-hire-shapes-tech-9461ad483c10) - by Lenny Markus.
 Takeaway: "Make sure that your filtering process is applied to the right criteria: Will this person be able to perform the needs of the role at hand?; Will this person bring anything new of value to the team?; Will this person be able to learn?
 Don’t filter based on: GPA; School; Background; Bad interpretations of 'passion.'"

 - [Let’s Stop Calling Them "Soft Skills"](https://itsyourturnblog.com/lets-stop-calling-them-soft-skills-9cc27ec09ecb#.m0rq6bldu) - by Seth Godin.
 Takeaways: Don't overemphasize so-called "vocational" skills.